-Dependent's supplement: Paid for eligible dependents, including the spouse, children younger than age 18 or disabled (assessed with a first- or second-degree disability), and parents (including the spouse's parents) aged 60 or older or disabled (assessed with a first- or second-degree disability).
+Dependent's supplement: Paid for eligible dependents, including the spouse, children younger than age 18 or assessed with a first-degree (total loss of work capacity and requiring constant attendance) or second-degree (severe loss of work capacity) disability, and parents (including the spouse's parents) aged 60 or older or assessed with a first-degree or second-degree disability.

 Lump-sum disability benefit (social insurance): Paid for a fourth-degree disability (partial loss of work capacity).
-The insured must have paid 66.7% of scheduled contributions on time (except when the unpaid coverage period is less than 6 months).
+The insured must have paid 66.7% of scheduled contributions on time (except when the unpaid coverage period is less than six months).

-Survivor pension (social insurance): Paid for the death of an insured person (the deceased must have paid 66.7% of scheduled contributions on time, except when the unpaid coverage period is less than 6 months), an old-age pensioner, or a disability pensioner with a first- or second-degree disability.
+Survivor pension (social insurance): Paid when an insured person (the deceased must have paid 66.7% of scheduled contributions on time, except when the unpaid coverage period is less than six months), an old-age pensioner, or a disability pensioner with a first- or second-degree disability dies.

-Eligible survivors include a widow, a widower aged 60 or older (at any age with a first- or second-degree disability), parents and grandparents (including the spouse's parents or grandparents) aged 60 or older or disabled with a first- or second-degree disability, and children and grandchildren younger than age 18 (any age if assessed with a first- or second-degree disability).
+Eligible survivors include a widow, a widower with a first- or second-degree disability, parents and grandparents (including the spouse's parents or grandparents) aged 60 or older or assessed with a first- or second-degree disability, and children and grandchildren younger than age 19 (any age if assessed with a first- or second-degree disability).
 The pension is paid to eligible survivors in the following order of priority: spouse, children, parents, grandchildren, and grandparents.

-Dependent's supplement: Paid for eligible dependents, including children younger than age 18 or disabled (assessed with a first- or second-degree disability) and parents (including the spouse's parents) aged 60 or older or disabled (assessed with a first- or second-degree disability).
+Dependent's supplement: Paid for eligible dependents, including the spouse, children younger than age 18 or assessed with a first-degree (total loss of work capacity and requiring constant attendance) or second-degree (severe loss of work capacity) disability, and parents (including the spouse's parents) aged 60 or older or assessed with a first-degree or second-degree disability.

-Survivor lump-sum refund (social insurance): Paid on the death of an insured or formerly insured person if the qualifying conditions for the survivor pension are not satisfied.
+Survivor lump-sum refund (social insurance): Paid when an insured or formerly insured person who did not meet the qualifying conditions for the survivor pension dies.

-Lump-sum death benefit (social insurance): Paid to dependent survivors (direct blood-relatives including cousins) in the absence of eligible survivors for the survivor pension or lump-sum refund.
+Lump-sum death benefit (social insurance): Paid to dependent survivors (direct blood-relatives including cousins) if there are no eligible survivors for the survivor pension or survivor lump-sum refund.